 Titled “Waiting to Launch: The Untapped Global Potential of Gaelic Games,” the book was published as an 185-page e-book late in February 2014 and already has several five-star reviews on Amazon.

-Gormley, who hails from Lurgan in County Armagh, came to America to work in Silicon Valley and soon became one of the North American County Board’s key people — serving as the national public relations officer and serving as the Western division chair.
+Gormley, who hails from Lurgan in County Armagh, came to the U.S. to work in Silicon Valley and soon became one of the North American County Board’s key people — serving as the national public relations officer and serving as the Western division chair.
 He also starting up a national collegiate league and served as its chair.

 With those experiences, he saw how quickly Americans took to the sports and he began to wonder why the GAA failed to bring their sports to an international audience.